ctools/ctools/doc/source/users/tutorials/1dc/first_detect.rst

    :width: 400px
    :align: center

-   *Background subtracted sky map of the events recorded around the Galactic Centre during the Galactic Centre Survey with the detected sources overlaid*
+   *Background subtracted sky map of the events recorded around the Galactic Centre during the Galactic Plane Survey with the detected sources overlaid*

 Below is the content of the
 :ref:`model definition XML file <glossary_moddef>`